Andrea-Augello/Binary-calculator/README.md

 To cut down on transfer times, it is convenient to use a bash script to exclude unessential parts of the code (i.e. comments and empty lines), remove unnecessary newlines, and merge everything into a single file.
 This script can be called from a Makefile for ease of use.

 The developed script, `merge_source.sh`, makes use of `awk`[@awk] to recognize comments and not print them, and remove newlines, `sed`[@sed] adds a newline after each ';' so that after each word is compiled, there will be a 100 ms delay.
+Finally, multiple consecutive whitespaces are merged into a single space.
 A back-of-the-envelope estimate shows a reduction of the loading time of 124 seconds.

 ```bash